-There are a few cases we have now where the nursing home has made pretty clear they have no intention of meeting our demands.
-In a few of these cases, I have clients that are going to want to hold their ground.
-So are they going to be willing to go to trial?
+There are a few cases we have now where the nursing home has made clear they have no intention of meeting our demands.
+In a few of these cases, I have clients that will want to hold their ground.
+So are they going to go to trial?
 That remains to be seen.

 Why Nursing Homes Don’t Let Cases Go to Trial

-Like a lot of people, I enjoy pretending to be Big Time.
+Like many people, I enjoy pretending to be Big Time.
 There is a lot of money on the line and I make decisions that impact people.
-This is absolutely true on some level and defense lawyers help me out by pretending this is all big money, life and death stuff.
+This is true on some level and defense lawyers help me out by pretending this is all big money, life, and death stuff.
 Because it is to them, too.

 In the big picture, it is not.
-I’ve always said that no matter how strong you think you are, there is 120-pound woman warming up with what you max.
-The same is true with these nursing homes cases.
-There is a much bigger billion dollar game being played where my clients are peons.
-The nursing homes are printing money back at headquarters and our quarter million dollar disagreement on the value of these cases is a rounding error.
-They do not want to send a message to me and my ilk that these cases are worth more than they are being valued at now because that would eventually cut into some of the profits.
+I’ve always said that no matter how strong you think you are, there is a 120-pound woman warming up with what you max.
+The same is true with these nursing home cases.
+There is a much bigger billion-dollar game being played where my clients are peons.
+The nursing homes are printing money back at headquarters and our quarter-million dollar disagreement on the case’s value is a rounding error.
+They do not want to send a message to me and my ilk that these cases are worth more than they are being valued at now because that would eventually cut into some profits.
 They have proven that they take every penny seriously.

 One More Point for Context